The video link is at the bottom of the page.

 A. Sign of the Last Days’ Prophecy of Jesus

 It is key to see it as a sign of the Son of Man’s coming, not the final parousia of Jesus.
-Jesus still has to come in the future for His glorious Bride.
+Jesus will still come in the future for His glorious Bride.
 In this scripture, Jesus refers to His visit to Jerusalem before Jerusalem’s judgment in 70 CE.
-We must be careful not to fall into the trap of thinking of the word parousia as only meaning the future return of Jesus.
+We must be careful not to fall into the trap of thinking that the word parousia means only the future return of Jesus.
 Parousia refers to six separate “comings” of Jesus in the New Testament, as shown in ‘Jesus’ Comings.’

 In Matthew 24, Jesus states that He will come in power and glory within 40 years.
 This sign indicates that the kingdom of God has arrived with power.
-The sign of the coming of the Son of Man occurred when Jesus visited on 31st May 66 CE, which culminated in the destruction of Jerusalem in 70 CE, three and a half years later.
+The sign of the coming of the Son of Man occurred when Jesus appeared on 31 May 66 CE, which culminated in the destruction of Jerusalem in 70 CE, three and a half years later.
 Josephus, Tacitus, and Pseudo-Hegesippus described this visitation.
-Jesus’ visitation is the sign of His coming, not the actual final return of Jesus.
+Jesus’ visitation is a sign of His coming on 8 September 70 CE, not His actual final return.

 Note that Matthew 23:36 states that all these things mentioned in the previous verses will happen within one generation.